 01/24/2022 Washington D.C.
 (International Christian Concern) – Hanan was kicked out of her home in Egypt by an abusive husband, leaving the Christian mother of six without social status and sidelined as a religious minority and single woman.
-She unsuccessfully tried to get a divorce because of his abuse and infidelity, but had little support.
+She unsuccessfully tried to get a divorce because of his abuse and infidelity but had little support.

 For Hanan, raising children in a Christian household and seeking justice is a difficult feat when up against a Muslim man in a legal system and country that favors Islam.

-To relieve Hanan’s economic burden as a single mother with many children, ICC provided a small grocery store business that she can run out of her home.
+To relieve Hanan’s economic burden as a single mother with many children, ICC provided a small grocery store business that she could run out of her home.
 For the first time, Hanan can breathe a sigh of relief.
 She is no longer bound to her abuser and has money to spare that she earns herself.
 Hanan said, “I’m very happy because of this project.
-Now, I always have money at my pocket.
+Now, I always have money in my pocket.
 Before the project, I was not able to.”